Municipal Services Relocation

 Municipal File Relocation

 The municipal file relocation project will relocate all physical files from 199 Larch and Tom Davies Square as part of the Modern Workplace Efficiencies project.
 It will facilitate the relocation of staff and help maximize square footage by minimizing the need for physical storage of paper.
+Boxes are scheduled to be shipped off site by the end of June 2025.

 The files will be relocated to Iron Mountain, a Toronto-based company that specializes in information management and storage services.
-Iron Mountain offers a range of services including requesting hardcopy files and digitizing files on demand.
+Iron Mountain offers a range of services, including requesting hardcopy files and digitizing files on demand.

-1. Iron Mountain Information and Engagement Sessions
+1. Iron Mountain Information Sessions – Dates Coming Soon

 • The project team is working with Iron Mountain to schedule sessions to help staff better understand their process for organizing and physically relocating files to their offsite location.
 They will cover their classification system, how they will label the boxes, and how staff will be able to access files located offsite in the future.